silverstripe/silverstripe-selectupload/readme.md

 This allows users to select the folder that they wish to upload newly added files to, rather than forcing users to upload to a pre-configured folder.

-This module also by default replaces the existing HtmlEditor media upload form with an extended version with the same functionality.

 The folder selection will be remembered for that user, so that if they are uploading files across multiple pages or data-objects they will only need to change this value if they wish to change the destination folder.